Brodersen/data-mining-exam-project/README.md

-# data-mining-exam-project
+# Data Mining Exam Project – Group 1

-Data Mining Exam Project – Group 1
+This repo is used for fetching data to Colab